freeplane/docs/introduction.md

 ### Mind map structure

 Nodes can be thought of as having levels, with first-level nodes being those nodes directly connected to the central node of the map (also known as the root node).
 Nodes connected to first-level nodes are second-level nodes, being two "steps" away from the central node, and so on.
-Higher-level nodes are thus farthest from the central node, and lower-level nodes are closer.
-The concept of node levels can help you understand other ways to think about Freeplane maps.

-Freeplane mind maps are described with two main metaphors: a tree and family relations (these are sometimes combined in the notion of a "family tree").
+Discussion about node levels can be confusing because when users refer to higher-level nodes, they are usually talking about nodes closer to the root node, which have a lower level "number".
+For example, a first-level node (level 1) is often thought of as higher level than a fourth-level node (level 4), even though four is more than one.
+Possibly for this reason, node relations are  most commonly talked about using metaphors rather than numerical levels.
+This documentation uses two main metaphors to discuss how nodes relate to each other: 1) a tree, and 2) family relations.
+(These are sometimes combined in the notion of a "family tree").

 #### Tree metaphor

 The central node is called the root, like the root of a tree.
 The first node connected to the root is the beginning of a branch.
 The branch includes all nodes connected to that first branch node.
 Branches can divide into smaller branches.
 At the end of a branch are leaf nodes, which are the nodes farthest from the root node, and which have no higher-level nodes connected to them by edges.

 The leaf nodes in a map are not all necessarily at the same level.
-Any node that is at the highest level on its branch is a leaf node, but different branches might extend to a different number of levels. [example figure]
+Any node that is at the highest level on its branch is a leaf node, but different branches might extend to a different number of levels.

+(e.g. to be added)

 #### Family relations

-sibling nodes: those nodes that share the parent node. figure [2.5.1]

 Higher-level and lower-level nodes are usually described in terms of family relationships.
 A level one node is the parent of a level two node that is directly connected to it, and the level two node is the child of the level one node.